 Aimée de Jongh is a Dutch comic artist, animator and illustrator, whose style is a mix of manga and the Franco-Belgian school.
 She has one of the most booming careers in Dutch comics.
-Within only a couple of years, she has built a estimable oeuvre containing a daily comic strip in a nationwide newspaper, an animated short shown in major cinemas and a graphic novel with international success.
+Within only a couple of years, she has built a estimable oeuvre containing a daily comic strip in a nationwide newspaper, an animated short shown in major cinemas and an internationally successful graphic novel.
 She began her career in the small-press scene, however.
 Her first comics appeared in 2004, when she participated in the Fanthology contest for Dutch manga artists.
 Since then, she was a member of the dojinshi circle Cheesecake!
 Studio, through which she published several manga stories, like her 60-page comic 'Stillborn'.
 Additionally, she has given seminars in manga, anime and comics, and has served as the spokeswoman of the manga collective Mangafique.

 She gained further attention after being among the final contestants in the 2006 comics contest held by Amsterdam newspaper Het Parool.
 At the age of 17, she had her first book publication at the publishing house BeeDee.
 It was a collection of her online comic 'Aimée TV', in which a fictionalized Aimée went to Japan to interview the manga and anime stars she admired.